vs-uulm/latexslides-uulm/README.md

 Usage (without install)
 -----------------------

-If you prefer not to install the template and use self-contained sources instead, place a copy of the .cls file and `uulm-logo-color.pdf` in the directory of your slide deck source file.
+If you prefer not to install the template and use self-contained sources instead, place a copy of the .cls file and, optionally, `uulm-logo-color.pdf` (if you use the in the `pdflogo` option) in the directory of your slide deck source file.